The issues of faith, family and traditional values have become highly politicized and utilized within the UN system for a number of years.

 GIN-SSOGIE has developed a programme, “Family and Traditional Values” regional seminar series, aiming at gathering rights-defenders, scholars, researchers, and religious leaders from diverse family backgrounds and traditions, in different regional contexts, for dialogues on Family and Traditional Values.

 The first 3 gatherings have taken place in South Africa (February 2018), Thailand (November 2018) and Brasil (August 2019) and have sought to reclaim and affirm the diversity of families in Sub-Saharan Africa, Asia and Latin America, which also include the families of lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) people, both those which they create and those into which they are born, and to promote and defend these families locally, regionally and internationally.
-Each gathering has led to the publication of Joint Declarations, drafted by our participants: the Johannesburg Declaration, Silom Manifesto and São Leopoldo Declaration and they are available here
+Each gathering has led to the publication of Joint Declarations, drafted by our participants: the Johannesburg Declaration, Silom Manifesto and São Leopoldo Declaration and they are available at the buttons above.

 GIN is an international membership-led non-profit organisation that promotes safety and inclusion for all people of faith and spirituality, especially for people that often are discriminated against on the basis of their sex, sexual orientation, gender identity and/or gender expression.
 GIN advocates for safe spaces, policy inclusion and for the support and acceptance of all sexual and gender minorities for whom their faith is an important life-giving source.